gaandus/network_topology/readme.md

-# 🚧 site_d3 - Work in Progress 🚧

-This project is currently in development.
-I am in the process of compiling and uploading the necessary files.

-🔧 **Status:** Code is being prepared and will be available soon.

-📅 **ETA:** TBD

-Stay tuned!

 # Network Topology Visualization

 A visualization of US locations with force-directed graph of IoT equipment on site.
+This interactive web application displays a network topology map of locations across the United States, showing the connections and relationships between IoT devices at different sites.

+View the live application: [network.dtanderson.net](https://network.dtanderson.net)

 ## Features

-- Interactive map of US locations
+- Interactive map of US locations with geospatial representation
 - Force-directed graph visualization of network topology
 - Detailed information about IoT equipment at each location
+- Responsive design for desktop and mobile viewing
+- Real-time data updates and visualization

+## Technology Stack

+- D3.js for data visualization and interactive graphics
+- JavaScript/HTML/CSS for front-end functionality
+- Docker for containerization and easy deployment
+- Nginx for reverse proxy and SSL termination (optional)

-## Development Setup
+## Local Development

 1. Clone the repository:
    ```